A promising experience…gene therapy improves vision in people with hereditary blindness

 The study’s lead researcher, Eric Pierce, explained that the trial shows that gene therapy for hereditary vision loss is a worthy endeavor for future research.
 He believes the early research is promising.

 Pierce added: “It is important to see how happy they were when they were finally able to see food on their plates.
-These were individuals who could not read a single line on an eye chart.
+These were individuals who might not read a single line on an eye chart.
 “They had no treatment options, which is an unfortunate reality for most people with inherited retinal disorders.”

 The treatment aims to inject “CRISPR” so that it reaches the retina to restore the ability to produce genes and proteins.